Description

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-• Weight of less than 110 pounds—Should not be used in patients with these conditions.
+- Weight of less than 50 kilograms (kg)—Should not be used in patients with these conditions.

 Proper Use

 A nurse or other trained health professional will give you this medicine.
-This medicine is given as a shot under your skin, usually in the abdomen (stomach).
+This medicine is given as a shot under your skin, usually in the stomach.

-This medicine comes with a patient information insert.
+This medicine comes with a patient information leaflet and patient instructions.
 Read and follow the instructions in the insert carefully.
 Ask your doctor if you have any questions.

-If you are using this medicine at home, your doctor will teach you how to inject yourself with the medicine.
-Be sure to follow the directions carefully.
-Check with your doctor if you have any problems using the medicine.
+It may sometimes be given at home to patients who do not need to be in the hospital.
+If you are using this medicine at home, your doctor or nurse will teach you how to prepare and inject the medicine.
+Be sure that you understand exactly how to use the medicine.

 You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
-This will help prevent skin problems from the injections.
+This will help prevent skin problems.

 Dosing